Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - Findings provide evidence that representations of large, exact numerosities depend on language for adults, whereas representations of large approximate numerosities don’t.
 - Reading involves linking a visual word with the sound of language and interpreting its meaning.
 - Unlike speech abilities, which seem to unfold without special effort, reading is a relatively recent development in human history that’s acquired through explicit teaching and practice.
-- Visual word form area (VWFA): a region in the left occipitotemporal cortex, centered on the midfusiform gyrus, that shows a preference to visual words compared to other complex visual stimuli.
+- *Visual word form area (VWFA)*: a region in the left occipitotemporal cortex, centered on the midfusiform gyrus, that shows a preference to visual words compared to other complex visual stimuli.
 - VWFA appears to be used for quick and automatic word recognition in skilled readers.
 - VWFA echoes the role of another region of the fusiform gyrus, the fusiform face area.
 - Studies show that the VWFA is starts with bilateral activation in beginning readers but shifts to a pattern of left-lateralization with age and increasing reading skill.
 - The findings for literacy are consistent with the interactive specialization view that brain activity underlying language functions becomes more focal with experience, as language skills become more efficient, automated, and specialized.
 - There’s agreement that basic executive skills (working memory, inhibitory control, and switching) contribute to the emergence of more complex executive skills (problem solving, planning, and reasoning).
-- Inhibition: the ability to stop an inappropriate response or thought.
+- *Inhibition*: the ability to stop an inappropriate response or thought.
-- Working memory: our mental workspace.
+- *Working memory*: our mental workspace.
-- Dyscalculia: problems with mathematical abilities.
+- *Dyscalculia*: problems with mathematical abilities.
-- Dyslexia: problems with learning to read and spell.
+- *Dyslexia*: problems with learning to read and spell.
 - Developmental atypicalities at the cellular or molecular level will not always be evident in terms of gross brain structure, so it doesn’t show up in structural MRI or computed tomography (CT).
 - Regions of the left temporal lobe are engaged by inputs that require rapid temporal processing.
 This is due to having a neural architecture that’s slightly different from the basic structure common to the rest of the cortex.
 - This makes the region the best, but not the only possible, home for speech processing.